MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/integrate-your-apps-to-teams-toolkit.md

 ## Open your app in Visual Studio Code

-In Teams Developer Portal, you can now directly open in Visual Studio Code and launch your project in Visual Studio Code.
+In Teams Developer Portal, you can now directly open and launch your project in Visual Studio Code.
 Teams Toolkit scaffolds the necessary files based on the feature and configurations you set in Teams Developer Portal, so there's seamless transition and all the context needed to start coding in detail.

 Following are the steps to open your app in Visual Studio Code: